azka-begh/terraform_begin/modules/README.md

 ### Bitbucket
 - Terraform will recognize unprefixed `bitbucket.org` URLs and interpret them automatically as BitBucket repositories.
 (Only for public repos)

+## Accessing Child Module Outputs
+In a parent module, outputs of child modules are available in expressions as **`module.<MODULE NAME>.<OUTPUT NAME>`**.
+For example, if a child module named web_server declared an output named instance_ip_addr, you could access that value as module.web_server.instance_ip_addr.

+The problem with outputs created within a child module is that they are not immediately accessible from the root module.
+So, a terraform apply (run from the root directory) will not output the values to the CLI by default.